 - 1-2 servings of dark chocolate per week

 - Unlimited amounts of mushrooms, garlic, onions, turmeric, and ginger

 Good sources of healthy fats include avocados, eggs, nuts, flaxseeds, olives, and extra virgin olive oil.
 Some options for lean protein include chicken, eggs, and grass fed beef.
 If you have questions about adopting an anti-inflammatory diet that will work with your lifestyle, talk to a doctor who specializes in inflammation.

-Atlas Health Medical Group is a network of naturopathic medical doctors that offer innovative treatments including regenerative injection therapy, stem cell therapy, bio-identical hormones, nutrient IVs, and more.
+Atlas Health Medical Group is a network of naturopathic medical doctors that offer innovative treatments including regenerative injection therapy, alternative options to stem cells, bio-identical hormones, nutrient IVs, and more.
 We work with the highest standards of individualized care to get our patients the results they want and need.
 To get started, call us at (480) 648-1534 and learn about how you can get a free MRI review today!